serokell/blog-posts/untyped-lambda-calculus/article.md

-# Untyped Lambda Calculus
+# A Brief Look at Untyped Lambda Calculus

 When talking about Haskell, the term "lambda calculus" often crops up.
-It's a theoretical framework used to define the meaning of computation in many functional languages.
+It's a theoretical framework used to define the meaning of computation in many functional languages, such as Haskell, Agda, Idris, etc.
-Understanding lambda calculus can be very helpful when talking about programs written in languages like Haskell, Agda, Idris, etc.
+Understanding lambda calculus can be very helpful when talking about programs written in these languages.

 Perhaps surprisingly, understanding lambda calculus can also be helpful in understanding the C++ template metalanguage since it's a functional language in its own right (although it's not, strictly speaking, based on lambda calculus).
-Lambda calculus is also used extensively in programming language theory research and functional language design.
+It's also used extensively in programming language theory research and functional language design.

 There are two broad kinds of lambda calculus: _untyped_ and _typed_.
-The untyped kind, discussed in this article, expresses an unrestricted computation.
+The untyped lambda calculus, discussed in this article, expresses an unrestricted computation.
 While it doesn't find much use outside of computability theory, it's necessary to understand it to meaningfully discuss the typed varieties.

 ## A bit of history